 Alfredo Barbini for VAMSA Alligator Bowl

 This wonderful alligator bowl was designed by Barbini for VAMSA in 1938.
 It is featured in Marina Barovier's Animal in Glass: A Murano Bestiary.
-Photo is courtesy of Michael Stevens. so-cal*vintage on eBay
+The bowl is 10" (25 cm) wide.
+Photos are courtesy of Michael Stevens. so-cal*vintage on eBay

 Fratelli Toso Snake Paperweight

 This 3" weight has a green glass snake lying on a bed of muslin.
 This weight doesn't have a label, but many of this type do.
 Some of these weights are made better than others, so be picky when buying them.
 This one is one of the nicer ones.
 There are Chinese weights that are similar.

 This snake is on a swirled white glass bed.
 I have shown it from the side because the snake looks like roadkill from above -- not one of F'lli Toso's better weights.
 It is 3.1" wide.

 These 19th Century vases have been tentatively attributed to Salviati.
 It is rare to find these old delicate shapes in such good condition.
 The vases are 6" (15 cm) tall.
 The photo of the vase with the green base is courtesy of Dirk Dreps.